-Google Pixel XL (HTC Marlin) checks through Geekbench
+Google Pixel XL (HTC Marlin) checks through Geekbench32

 While LG and Huawei respectively took care of last year's Nexus 5X and Nexus 6P, HTC has been drafted in to manufacture this year's models.
 As it transpires, they won't actually be Nexus devices anymore, since the Big G has reportedly decided on a rebrand.
 Instead, the smaller offering — Sailfish — is expected to be called the Google Pixel, while the more sizable Marlin phablet will apparently be given the Google Pixel XL moniker.
 Substantiated by yet another benchmark sighting, it seems the latter will almost certainly include the Snapdragon 820 and 4 gigs of RAM.